 8) Flavor text: This is just for fun – it has no rules implications but it’s great for lovers of story and lore.
 Flavor text ranges in quality and tone from evocative lore to corny puns.

 9) Stat line: Only Creatures have this section.
-It tells you about the Power and Toughness of a Creature.
-Power dictates how much damage the Creature can dish out upon other creatures, while Toughness is how much damage it can take before it’s destroyed.
+It tells players the Power (5) and Toughness (4) of a Creature.
+Power dictates how much damage the Creature can place upon other creatures in combat, while Toughness is how much damage it can take before it’s destroyed.
 Note that damage goes away once your turn ends.

 Planeswalker Cards